-It’s difficult to keep track of your money when you take home cash.
-As a server, you can leave your shift with $150 in your pocket, and somehow the next day you’ve got a handful of ones, some loose change, and nothing to show for it.
+It’s difficult to keep track of your money and budget when you take home cash.
+As a server or even as a bartender, you can leave your shift with $150 in your pocket, and somehow the next day you’ve got a handful of ones, some loose change, and nothing to show for it.

 There are two factors that make budgeting as a server difficult: Your income is irregular, and you’re paid in cash.
 But that’s no excuse for not having your finances in order.
 It is a little trickier, yes, but you can create a budget that works for you.